Working allows you to provide for yourself and your family, to help you integrate into society and to meet other people.

 There are often possibilities for appeal in administrative proceedings.
 These possibilities are specified in the letters rming you of the decisions (on the back).

-There are also mediation [?] services in many municipalities and government agencies.
+There are also mediation [do action=”tooltips”]Discussion with a neutral outside person in order to attempt to resolve a problem or a dispute. [/do] services in many municipalities and government agencies.

 What important documents am I going to need?